nyxnor/onionjuggler/man/onionjuggler-cli-web.8.md

 **--on** **--service** <*SERV*> **--folder** <*FOLDER*>

-: Enable a website using a specific onion service by creating a configuration file inside the web server folder by default, the folder name is to be considered the wanted folder inside website_dir variable defined on /etc/onionservice.conf.
+: Enable a website using a specific onion service by creating a configuration file inside the web server folder by default, the folder name is to be considered the wanted folder inside website_dir variable defined on /etc/onionjuggler.
 If the path starts with forward slash "/" or tilde and slash "~/", that path will be considered instead.
-File(s) modified: "${webserver_conf}".
+File(s) modified: $webserver_conf_dir.
 ```
 onionjuggler-cli-web --on --service nextcloud --folder nextcloud-local-site
 ```

 **--off** **--service** <*SERV*>

 : Disable a website from a specific onion service by removing its configuration file from the webserver folder.
-File(s) modified: $webserver_conf
+File(s) modified: $webserver_conf_dir
 ```
 onionjuggler-cli-web --off --service nextcloud
 ```